Work with us to create opportunities for autistic people who are keen to work and will be an asset to your business!

 The Benchmarking tool allows for organisations to measure their social impact in 4 key areas: Education, Economy, Environment, and Community.
 Your responses will be presented in an easy-to-understand visual manner.
 It’s important to be honest, once your visual has been generated, you’ll then be able to compare your results against other companies.

-The ‘opportunities’ section enables you to advertise social impact opportunities to businesses within the Chamber network.
+Creating opportunities is a great way for you to being working on your social impact.
+This function will allow you to promote your activities to the Chambers network of contacts.
 Not-for-profits, charities or individuals aiming to promote a good cause can request help from these businesses by emailing opportunities or requests to firstname.lastname@example.org.

 Provident Financial Group: non-financial support for social entrepreneurs Established in 1880, PFG is one of the UK’s leading suppliers of personal credit products to the non-standard lending market.
 We are a FTSE 250 with 4,940 employees (1,200 of whom are in our Bradford Head Office) serving 2.5 million customers.
 PFG’s social purpose is financial inclusion for…

 Supporting social mobility is key to the future of Bradford The ‘expectation’ that one day I would get a job was always a given.
 Isn’t that what everyone should think?
 Will Richardson, PwC Senior Partner, Leeds My mother was a school teacher and my father ran the local newsagent in the small Yorkshire market town…